indiejames/marginalia/README.md

 * `marginalia.noteFolder`: Specifies the folder to use for storing notes.
 * `marginalia.markerPrefix`: Specifies the string to use as a prefix for margin note comment markers.

+## Motivation

+When performing archeology on a codebase I often come across sections of code that need clarification.
+I used to jot down notes in a notebook or text file when I came to a section of code that I didn't quite understand, but this meant my notes were separated from the code.
+Sure I can add clarifying comments to the code, but sometimes I don't want to clutter things up with long comments that might not be needed for everyone.

+This extension provides the best of both worlds - notes are embedded in the code the way comments are, but with minimal impact.
+And you can utitlize all the power of markdown to add formatting, links, and charts to your notes.

 ## Known Issues